MulithaBM/Queens/README.md

 # Queens

-C# console to find solution for QUEENS daily puzzle by LinkedIn
+C# console app to find the solution for QUEENS daily puzzle by LinkedIn

 How to use
   * Assign a number (1 onwards) for different colours in the grid.